You will seldom have a deficiency with Mandala strains if you use:

 Wait until your plants show slight deficiency symptoms like lack of leaf luster or a slight yellowing of the lowest leaves.
 There is no point in fertilizing a healthy plant that is lush and green.
 Why interfere in what nature does best?

 When you fertilize give the plants time to assimilate the nutrients and use them for growth.
 Don't feed them every day or several times a week.
 Usually it takes 6-8 days for cannabis plants to fully show the effect of the fertilization if they are growing on soil.
 After this period of time you can make an assessment if they require a bit more or not.
 Cannabis grows best if it is fertilized in small portions rather than receiving a big dosage all at once.
+Exceptions to this rule are large outdoor plants.
+They can require high fertilizing amounts depending on their needs, soil quality, and the frequency of fertilizing.

 (Note: all EC levels indicated are from the Hanna Sharp EC meter and measured in milliSiemens)